Line bundles on perfectoid covers: case of good reduction: Introduction

-If (i) or (ii) only hold for $j=1$, it is still true that after inverting $p$, the kernel of $\varinjlim\Pic(X_i)\tf\to \Pic(X_\infty)\tf$ equals that of the reduction $\varinjlim\Pic(X_i)\tf\to \varinjlim\Pic(\overbar X_i)\tf$. \end{Theorem} For example, if $\Char K=p$ one can show that condition (ii) holds if the $\mathfrak X_i$ are all proper and the Frobenius endomorphism $F$ acts nilpotently on $H^j(X_{i},\O)=0$ for $j=1,2$.
+\end{Theorem} For example, if $\Char K=p$, we will explain that condition (ii) holds if the $\mathfrak X_i$ are all proper and the Frobenius endomorphism $F$ acts nilpotently on $H^j(X_{i},\O)=0$ for $j=1,2$.
 This allows us to answer Question~\ref{q:Pic(X)->Pic(X^perf)-kernel} for ``supersingular'' varieties in the sense of \cite[\S0]{FakhruddinSupersingular}, i.e.\ if all Newton polygons of the crystalline cohomology of $X$ have constant slope:

-\begin{Corollary} Let $ X$ be a smooth proper rigid space over a perfectoid field $K$ of characteristic $p$ with good reduction $\overbar{X}$.
+\begin{Corollary} Let $ X$ be a geometrically connected smooth proper rigid space over a perfectoid field $K$ of characteristic $p$ with good reduction $\overbar{X}$.
 If $F$ acts nilpotently on $H^j(X,\O)$ for $j=1,2$, then

-\end{Corollary} Towards Question~\ref{q:Pic(X)->Pic(X_infty)-surj}, we conclude that the Theorem and its Corollary generalise all known cases mentioned in Remark~\ref{r:previously-known}.2.
-For example, from our perspective, the reason that $\Pic(\P^{n,\perf})=\Pic(\P^n)\tf$ lies in the fact that $\P^n$ has the same Picard group as its special fibre.
-The same applies more generally to toric varieties.
+\end{Corollary} Note that the Theorem and its Corollary generalise all known cases mentioned in Remark~\ref{r:previously-known}.2.
+For example, from our perspective, the reason that $\Pic(\P^{n,\perf})=\Pic(\P^n)\tf$ lies in the fact that $\P^n$ has the same Picard group as its reduction over the residue field.

+Second, we also give a useful criterion for when the map in \Cref{q:Pic(X)->Pic(X_infty)-surj} is in fact bijective: \begin{Theorem} Let $K$ be a perfectoid field extension of $\Q_p$.
+Let $X_\infty\sim \varprojlim_{i\in I} X_i$ be a perfectoid tilde-limit of qcqs smooth rigid spaces with affinoid transition maps.
+Suppose that